 We summarized the stimuli and experimental design in Table 3.
 We provided additional information about the target’s original stimuli and our adjustments in the supplementary materials’ “Adjustments to the target article’s original questions” subsection.

 We reconstructed the target’s stimuli and adjusted it to an online Qualtrics survey based on the information provided in the article.
 Participants indicated their consent, with four questions confirming their eligibility, understanding, and agreement with study terms, which they must answer with a “yes” and required responses in order to proceed to the study.
-Three of the four questions also served as attention checks, with the options order being rotated (yes, no, not sure).
+Three of the four questions had the options order being rotated (yes, no, not sure), thereby also serving as attention checks by ensuring that participants carefully read the question options.
+Participants who failed to indicate their consent and answer the rotated consent questions were asked to return the task.

 Participants were randomly assigned to one of three conditions manipulating the sample size described in the scenarios (see extension section below).
 Within each condition, participants answered a total of seven questions, Problems Q1, Q2, Q3, Q4, Q5, Q6, and Q8 from the target article (by order of mention in the article).
 The display of the problems within each condition was randomized (Qualtrics’ “evenly presented”), except for Problem Q5 and Problem Q6 which were grouped together since Q6 was a follow-up scenario to Q5.